Sleep Hygiene can be defined as the practices and habits one can create to promote good sleep on a regular basis.

 Exercise is an interesting topic, because it’s an activity that can either inhibit or facilitate sleep quality.
 It’s true that people who exercise regularly achieve better quality sleep than those who don’t exercise; however, exercising late in the day can delay the onset of sleep.
 It’s also believed that increasing exposure to natural and bright lights during the daytime, whilst avoiding bright lights before bedtime, can help achieve a sleep-wake schedule which aligns with nature’s daily light-dark cycle.

 It’s recommended that the person engage in relaxing activities before bedtime, because activities that reduce cognitive activity and physiological arousal are more conducive to falling asleep.
+ASMR is one of the most recent relaxing techniques that are being used.
 On the other hand, people who continue planning or working on important activities prior to bedtime, or even once in bed, may experience difficulty in falling asleep.
 That’s why good sleep hygiene means not worrying or thinking about emotionally upsetting issues prior to bedtime.
 If a person becomes frustrated while trying to fall asleep, they’re advised to get out of bed and do something relaxing, like reading, for a short period of time.
 When people experience difficulties falling asleep, it suggested that spending less time in bed results in a deeper and more continuous sleep; and that’s why clinicians often recommend that people who struggle to fall asleep not use their bed for any activities other than sleep or sex.